Hatte van der Woude

-Hatta Hannelore "Hatte" van der Woude (born 18 September 1969) is a Dutch politician, who has been representing the conservative liberal People's Party for Freedom and Democracy (VVD) in the House of Representatives since 2021.
-She started her career in Vietnam and Singapore and later worked for The Hague University of Applied Sciences as a researcher, lecturer, and policy advisor.
-Van der Woude was politically active in Delft's municipal council (2012–16) and as an alderwoman in that city (2018–21) before being elected to the House in the 2021 general election.
+Hatta Hannelore "Hatte" van der Woude (born 18 September 1969) is a Dutch politician who has represented the conservative-liberal People's Party for Freedom and Democracy (VVD) in the House of Representatives since 2021.
+She started her career in Vietnam and Singapore and later worked for The Hague University of Applied Sciences as a researcher, lecturer and policy advisor.
+Van der Woude was politically active in Delft's municipal council (2012–2016) and as an alderwoman in the city's municipal executive (2018–2021) prior to being elected to the House of Representatives in the 2021 general election.

 Early life and career

 Van der Woude was born in 1969 in Haarlem.
 She attended the Gouda secondary school Antonius College at vwo level in the years 1981–88 and subsequently started studying French language and literature at the University of Amsterdam.
 She moved to France after receiving her propedeuse to study foreign languages at the University of Montpellier.
 She went back to the University of Amsterdam after another year in 1990 and received a degree in European studies five years later.

 Van der Woude started her career as a freelance market research editor and moved to Ho Chi Minh City in Vietnam in 1997 to take a job as research consultant and journalist for a business called Mekong Sources.
 She became a pre-sales consultant for Exact Software, which is located in Singapore, in 2001.
 After a year and a half at that company, she returned to the Netherlands and did not hold any positions for some time.

 Van der Woude started working as a researcher at The Hague University of Applied Sciences in 2007 and investigated innovation management in small and medium-sized enterprises as well as internationalization.
 She became a lecturer in the latter field two years later.
 She stopped teaching in 2011 to serve as an internationalization policy officer at the institution and was promoted to senior policy advisor at its Academy for Masters & Professional Courses in 2014.
 Van der Woude left the applied sciences university three years later to work for the General Intelligence and Security Service (AIVD) as an analyst.
 She stepped down from that position upon her appointment as alderwoman in 2018.